Richard Stanley Hawks Moody: India

-Between 1895 and 1897, Moody served in the Chitral Expedition, in which he was part of General William Forbes Gatacre's flying column.
+Between 1895 and 1897, Moody served in the Chitral Expedition, in which he was part of General William Forbes Gatacre's flying column, and served during 1895 under Sir Robert Low with the 1st battalion of the 3rd Regiment of Foot, including at Mamugai, for which he received the medal with clasp.

-Moody was part of the Malakand Field Force in 1897, during which he was second in command of 3rd Regiment of Foot under General Sir Bindon Blood, after whom he named his youngest daughter, Barbara Bindon.
-During this conflict, Moody was mentioned in dispatches, and fought alongside Winston Churchill, who mentions him in Chapter XII (At Inayat Kila) of his history of the conflict, The Story of the Malakand Field Force.
+Moody was part of the Malakand Field Force in 1897, during which he was second-in-command of the 1st battalion of the 3rd Regiment of Foot under General Sir Bindon Blood (after whom he named his youngest daughter, Barbara Bindon), including at Bajaur and Mohmand.
+During this conflict, Moody was wounded, received the clasp, and was mentioned in dispatches.
+He there fought alongside Winston Churchill, who mentions him in Chapter XII (At Inayat Kila) of The Story of the Malakand Field Force.

 Second Boer War

+Moody lived at 2 Sydenham Grove, Sydenham Road, Cheltenham, in 1899.

 Between 1899 and 1902, Moody served in the Second Boer War, for which he was mentioned in dispatches at least twice.
-He was promoted to lieutenant-colonel on 24 February 1900 to command a battalion of the Royal Munster Fusiliers, which was not raised, so he was sent to South Africa on special service, and there commanded the 2nd battalion of the Royal Irish Fusiliers, from January 1901 to end of campaign.
-In this position he was again mentioned in despatches.
+He was promoted to lieutenant-colonel on 24 February 1900 to command a battalion of the Royal Munster Fusiliers.
+He went to South Africa to command the 2nd battalion of the Royal Irish Fusiliers, from January 1901 to end of campaign, for which he was again mentioned in despatches.
 Following the end of the war in June 1902, he returned to England on the SS Custodian which landed at Southampton in August 1902.
-He was appointed a Companion of the Order of the Bath (CB) in the South Africa honours list, which was published on 26 June 1902, and he received both the Queen's and King's medals with 5 clasps.
+He was appointed a Companion of the Order of the Bath (CB) in the South Africa honours list, which was published on 26 June 1902, and he received both the Queen's and the King's medals with 5 clasps.
 He received the decoration of CB from King Edward VII during an investiture at Buckingham Palace on 24 October 1902.

-Moody was back in South Africa and in command of the 2nd battalion when around 640 officers and men of the battalion left for Bombay on the SS Soudan in January 1903, to be stationed in Rawalpindi.
+Moody was back in South Africa, in command of the 2nd battalion, from which he and about 640 officers and men left for Bombay, India, on the SS Soudan in January 1903, to be stationed in Rawalpindi, where his youngest daughter Barbara Bindon Moody was born.

 World War I

 Moody initially retired from the Army in 1906, to serve as Commander of the Devon and Somerset Brigade of the Territorial Army until 1910.
-Moody subsequent to the outbreak of World War I in 1914 rejoined active service and raised the 7th Battalion Royal Irish Fusiliers, He served also as Colonel of 2nd Battalion Royal Irish Fusiliers and, during 1915, as Commandant of a School of Instruction for Officers at Dover.
+However, subsequent to the outbreak of World War I in 1914, Moody rejoined active service and raised the 7th battalion Royal Irish Fusiliers, He served also as Colonel of 2nd battalion Royal Irish Fusiliers and, during 1915, as Commandant of a School of Instruction for Officers at Dover.
 He during 1916 raised, from the Devonshire Regiment, and took to France, a battalion of the Labour Corps, which he commanded from 1917 to 1918, after which he retired again.